-Fire Hazards: Fire hazards may be abundant in your retail store.
+Fire hazards may be abundant in your retail store.
 Factors such as an exposed wire from lighting or computers, open flames in a store display, improper chemical storage in a back room or combustible materials left near a heat source are major fire hazards that could harm both employees and customers.
 To ensure you’re prepared for any fires that may arise, always keep fire extinguishers in your store and make sure all employees are trained in how to use them.
-Schedule routine fire extinguisher inspections to verify that they function properly.
+Schedule routine fire extinguisher inspections to verify they are in good working order.

-Air Quality: Retail stores often may be located inside other buildings such as malls, with no windows to open in case the store needs to be aired out.
+Retail stores often may be located inside other buildings such as malls, with no windows to open in case the store needs to be aired out.
 Without proper ventilation, the air in a retail store may begin to collect mold, fungus, bacteria, or specific vapors from products used.
 To keep air quality safe in your retail store, the Retail, Wholesale, and Department Store Union recommends installing a mechanical system that cycles in the fresh outdoor air and circulates it throughout your store, both in the main floor area and in any back rooms.
 If a mechanical air system is already in place, check to see that it is functioning properly and hire a professional to fix it in case it stops working.
 This was another thing we learned about because of the global pandemic.
 The CDC published guidelines around ventilation in buildings in order to slow and help prevent the transmission of the virus indoors.

-Visual Inspection of Premises: Visually inspect your store’s premises consistently to ensure that no hazards are apparent.
-It is beneficial to train your employees on safety so they can be proactive and detect incidents before they occur.
-It is especially important in a retail environment where theft and other crime is common.
-Teach them to be aware of warning signs and always provide them with secure cash drawers and deal trays to ensure their safety.
+Simple worker safety tips also include visually inspecting your store’s premises consistently to ensure no hazards or threats are apparent.
+Conduct thorough training of your employees on safety so they can be proactive in detecting incidents before they occur.
+This is even more important in retail store environments where theft and other crime is common.
+Train them to be aware of warning signs and always provide them with secure cash drawers and deal trays to ensure their safety.

 No matter what type of establishment you own, it’s important to take preventative measures to protect your customers, employees, and merchandise.
-If you want to learn more about the bullet-resistant products offered by Creative Industries, including customization to meet your unique needs and requirements – contact us today!
+We invite you to learn more about the bullet-resistant products offered by Creative Industries, including customization to meet your unique needs and requirements – contact us today!